Jam-Iko/Jam-Iko/README.md

 I love programming, puzzles (hey-o CS50) and increasingly interested in cyber security.

-I am currently obtaining my second university degree with main focus on AI... or math, lots of math (quite a contrast to my initial degree in Cultural Studies 😄 ).
+I have recently got my second university degree with main focus on AI... or math, lots of math (quite a contrast to my initial degree in Cultural Studies 😄 ).
+Nevermind, math already forgotten...

 Switching onto a new career path at 30 is a challenge, but if I don't go after my dreams now, I am not sure I can teach my daughter to fight for her aspirations later (and switching at 50 would be a much greater challenge, nej?).